elixir-lang/elixir/lib/elixir/pages/anti-patterns/design-anti-patterns.md

 end
 ```

 The code above has side-effects, such as reading and writing files, scattered around different functions.
 This makes the code harder to understand and maintain.
-For instance, as the `transform_data` function grows in complexity, the only way to test it is by writing and reading data from disk, which makes tests more complex and expensive then necessary.
+For instance, as the `transform_data/1` function grows in complexity, the only way to test it is by writing and reading data from disk, which makes tests more complex and expensive then necessary.

 #### Refactoring